lucienmakutano/go-socket.io/README.md

 ## License

-The 3-clause BSD License  - see [LICENSE](https://opensource.org/licenses/BSD-3-Clause) for more details
+The 3-clause BSD License  - see [LICENSE](https://opensource.org/licenses/BSD-3-Clause) for more details.